gsoft-inc/wl-web-configs/docs/postcss/configure-project.md

 ## 3. Set predefined options

-The `defineConfig(options)` function can be used as-is as shown in the previous example, however, if you wish to customize the default configuration, the function also accept a few predefined options to help with that :point_down:
+The `defineConfig(options)` function can be used as-is as shown in the previous example, however, if you wish to customize the default configuration, the function also accepts a few predefined options to help with that :point_down:

 ### `browsers`